Slmaking/Francais-etude/session_one.md

 ### **III.
 Verbs with Definite Articles**

-Some verbs, such as aimer, adorer, préférer, and détester, are often followed by definite articles.
+Some verbs, such as **aimer, adorer, préférer, and détester**, are often followed by definite articles.

 **Examples:**